-Please note that Codeine, Oramorph, and Tramadol should not be taken together; you should only take one of the three at any one given time.
+• Please note that Codeine, Oramorph, and Tramadol should not be taken together; you should only take one of the three at any one time.

 Ice packs or bags of frozen peas may also help reduce your pain.
 Wrap the pack/bag with a cloth and place it on your shoulder for up to 15 minutes.
-Do not eat these peas once they have defrosted.
+Do not use these peas for eating once they have defrosted.